 Ruby red grapefruit juice makes the difference

-There's nothing like cutting into a chilled grapefruit at breakfast on a hot summer morning.
-So it's no surprise the juicy citrus goes well in this margarita recipe from restaurant and lounge chain Ocean Prime.
+There’s nothing like cutting into a chilled grapefruit at breakfast.
+So it’s no surprise the juicy citrus goes well in this margarita recipe from restaurant and lounge chain Ocean Prime.

 For the tastiest results, juice your own fresh grapefruit and lime, says Andrea Cornwell, director of beverage for Ocean Prime and Cameron Mitchell Restaurants.

 “It adds an additional layer to the cocktail, which is bright and mouth-watering,” she says.
 To serve it in something other than a standard margarita glass, she recommends pouring this version into an etched highball.